 EXHIBIT DESCRIPTION

 A Standard Conditions of Approval

 В Site Plan

-\mathbf{C} Exterior Elevations
+C Exterior Elevations

-- 3. This PD 03-020 allows for development and operation of the retail and office uses as permitted in the Zoning Ordinance on the project site. - 4.
-The project shall be designed and constructed to be in substantial conformance with the site plan and elevations approved with this resolution. - 5.
-This PD 03-020 is valid for a period of two (2) years from approval.
-Unless permits have been issued and site work has begun, the approval of PD 03-020 shall expire on September 14, 2006.
-The Planning Commission may extend this expiration date for an additional three (3) years if a time extension application has been filed with the City along with the fees before the expiration date. - 6.
-Prior to issuance of certificates of use and occupancy, the property-owner or authorized agent is required to pay the City's Development Impact Fees. - 7.
-No underground or aboveground storage of hazardous materials shall be allowed on-site without first obtaining City approval. - 8.
-No storage of trash cans or recycling bins shall be permitted within the public right-of-way.
+- 3. This PD Amendment 03-020 allows for development and operation of office uses as permitted in the Zoning Ordinance on the project site. - 5.
+The project shall be designed and constructed to be in substantial conformance with the site plan and elevations approved with this resolution. - 6.
+This PD Amendment 03-020 is valid for a period of two (2) years from approval.
+Unless permits have been issued and site work has begun, the approval of PD Amendment 03-020 shall expire on March 28, 2008.
+The Planning Commission may extend this expiration date for an additional three (3) years if a time extension application has been filed with the City along with the fees before the expiration date. - 7.
+Prior to issuance of certificates of use and occupancy, the property-owner or authorized agent is required to pay the City's Development Impact Fees. - 8.
+No underground or aboveground storage of hazardous materials shall be allowed on-site without first obtaining City approval.